dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 ### Cascade Delete

-By convention, cascade delete will be set to *Cascade* for required relationships and *Restrict* for optional relationships (see the [Required](#required) section for the difference between required and optional relationships). *Cascade* means dependent entities are also deleted. *Restrict* means that dependent entities that are not loaded into memory will remain unchanged and must be manually deleted, or updated to point to a valid principal entity.
-For entities that are loaded into memory, EF will attempt to set the foreign key properties to null.
+By convention, cascade delete will be set to *Cascade* for required relationships and *ClientSetNull* for optional relationships (see the [Required/Optional Relationships](#required-optional-relationship) section for the difference between required and optional relationships). *Cascade* means dependent entities are also deleted. *ClientSetNull* means that dependent entities that are not loaded into memory will remain unchanged and must be manually deleted, or updated to point to a valid principal entity.
+For entities that are loaded into memory, EF Core will attempt to set the foreign key properties to null.
+See [Cascade Delete](../saving/cascade-delete.md) for more details about the different delete behaviors and the defaults used by convention.

-> [!NOTE]
-> This cascading behavior is only applied to entities that are being tracked by the context.
-A corresponding cascade behavior should be setup in the database to ensure data that is not being tracked by the context has the same action applied.
-If you use EF to create the database, this cascade behavior will be setup for you.

 ## Data Annotations